 Seasonal mean results confirm the well-known enhanced summer warming over this region (Giorgi and Lionello, 2008; Terray and Boé, 2013; Lionello and Scarascia, 2018).
-The long-term summer to winter warming ratio (Table 1) is close to 1.5, and is not affected by the observational constraint (i.e., unconstrained projections exhibit the same ratio).
+The long-term summer to winter warming ratio (Table 1) is close to 1.5 and is not affected by the observational constraint (i.e., unconstrained projections exhibit the same ratio).
 This ratio is consistent with, although slightly higher than, the 1.3 ratio found in post-1947 observations.
-Expected mean temperature changes by 2100 in an intermediate emission scenario (SSP2-4.5) are assessed to be 3.2°C (2.3 to 4.2°C) in winter, and 5.1°C (3.6 to 6.6°C) in summer.
-Overall, winter and summer warming are expected to be about 15% lower than, and 30% higher than the annual mean warming, respectively, for all scenarios and time periods.
-These ratios are also consistent with recent observations (Figure 4).
+Expected mean temperature changes by 2100 in an intermediate emission scenario (SSP2-4.5) are assessed to be 3.2 °C (2.3 to 4.2 °C) in winter and 5.1 °C (3.6 to 6.6 °C) in summer.
+Overall, winter warming and summer warming are expected to be about 15 % lower than and 30 % higher than the annual mean warming, respectively, for all scenarios and time periods.
+These ratios are also consistent with recent observations (Fig. 4).

 A simple interpretation of the observational constraint results is as follows.
 The ensemble of CMIP6 models, from which our prior is derived, suggests that the late 21st century forced warming is tightly related to the forced warming in 2020.
-Although the KCC method is complex and uses the entire observed time-series to build the constraint, simply inferring the late 21st century warming from the warming to date provides results consistent with the full method (Figure S3).
+Although the KCC method is complex and uses the entire observed time series to build the constraint, simply inferring the late 21st century warming from the warming to date provides results consistent with the full method (Fig. S3).
 This result suggests that the upward revision of the past forced warming directly results in an upward revision of the future forced warming.
-This near-linear relationship holds for all scenarios, and the warming ratios between future and past changes are very close at both global and regional scales.
-For the SSP2-4.5 scenario, the ratio of 2100 to 2020 forced warming is about 2.4 over France, and

-- 2.5 globally (according to Ribes et al., 2021).
-This ratio increases to 4 in a very high emission scenario SSP5-8.5, both globally and regionally.
-The similarity between the global and regional ratios supports a pattern scaling hypothesis, and suggests that this ratio is directly driven by the increase in radiative forcing between 2020 and 2100.
-It also suggests that the fraction of warming offset by aerosols is fairly similar regionally and globally in 2020 (consistent with attribution results in subsection 3.2; the case would have been very different, e.g., in the 1980's).
-As a consequence of this near-linear relationship, a higher - 375 warming to date implies a higher 21st century warming.
+This nearly linear relationship holds for all scenarios, and the warming ratios between future and past changes are very close at both global and regional scales.
+For the SSP2-4.5 scenario, the ratio of 2100 to 2020 forced warming is about 2.4 over France and 2.5 globally (according to Ribes et al., 2021).
+This ratio increases to 4 in the very high emission scenario SSP5-8.5 both globally and regionally.
+The similarity between the global and regional ratios supports a pattern scaling hypothesis and suggests that this ratio is directly driven by the increase in radiative forcing between 2020 and 2100.
+It also suggests that the fraction of warming offset by aerosols is fairly similar regionally and globally in 2020 (consistent with attribution results in Sect.
+3.2; the case would have been very different, e.g., in the 1980s).
+As a consequence of this nearly linear relationship, a higher warming to date implies a higher 21st century warming.
 So, if our estimate of forced warming in 2020 were to be considered conservative (e.g., because recent observations point to higher levels of warming), then our estimate of future warming should also be considered conservative.
-Similarly, if GSAT observations were not used in the KCC constraint (i.e., the constraint uses regional observations only), then the projected 21st century warming ranges would be revised upward compared to those shown in this study.
-This underlines the importance of the detailed discussion on how to best estimate the forced warming to date (Figure 1), as this has direct implications on the assessed future warming.
+Sim-